jakipatryk/steemconnect-firebase-functions/README.md

 ##### What does it return?

-These function returns a **Promise** object that resolves into the result of the operation.
+This function returns a **Promise** object that resolves into the result of the operation.

 ##### Example usage